RootsInnovation/synstream-docs/docs/getting-started/overview.md

 Welcome to Synstream!
 This guide walks you through the essential steps required before launching your first experience.

-## Prerequisites
+## Platform Prerequisites

-- Synstream account with workspace access
-- Node.js 20 or later and npm
-- Synstream CLI (optional but recommended)

-## Setup Checklist

-1. **Create a workspace** — invite collaborators and configure roles.
-2. **Connect data sources** — link the services Synstream will orchestrate.
-3. **Configure environments** — set up development, staging, and production targets.
-4. **Install the SDK** — add Synstream packages to your application stack.
+- Kubernetes cluster v1.21.x or later running on Linux.
+See the [official Kubernetes installation guide](https://kubernetes.io/docs/setup/) for supported distributions and cloud providers.
+- `kubectl` configured with access to your cluster.
+Follow the [kubectl installation instructions](https://kubernetes.io/docs/tasks/tools/) to set up the CLI on your platform.
+- Helm 3.x or later.
+Install it using the [Helm quickstart](https://helm.sh/docs/intro/install/).
+- (Optional) StorageClass for Synstream-managed persistent volumes.
+- (Optional) Ingress controller to expose Synstream Flows externally.

 Each step includes links to deep-dive tutorials so you can move at your own pace.